qdrant/landing_page/qdrant-landing/content/documentation/concepts/snapshots.md

 - `snapshot`: prefer snapshot data over existing data.
 - `no_sync`: restore snapshot without any additional synchronization.

-To recover a new collection from a snapshot on a Qdrant cluster, you need to set the `snapshot` priority.
+To recover a new collection from a snapshot, you need to set the priority to `snapshot`.
 With `snapshot` priority, all data from the snapshot will be recovered onto the cluster.
 With `replica` priority _(default)_, you'd end up with an empty collection because the collection on the cluster did not contain any points and that source was preferred.